Second blogger hacked to death in Bangladesh

 DHAKA A blogger was hacked to death by assailants using machetes in the Bangladesh capital Dhaka on Monday, the second attack in five weeks on a critic of religious extremism in the Muslim-majority nation.

-Washikur Rahman, a blogger advocating secularism, was attacked by young religious students on a busy street in the centre of Dhaka on Monday morning, a police official said.
+Washikur Rahman, a blogger advocating secularism, was attacked by young religious students on a busy street in the center of Dhaka on Monday morning, a police official said.

 "Police on duty near the spot caught two attackers with three machetes as they were fleeing the scene after the incident," police official Humayan Kabir told Reuters.